Skip navigation

 Pets can travel on Amtrak, but pet parents should be aware of the guidelines.
 For instance, Amtrak welcomes pets on trips that are up to seven hours in total travel time.
 If traveling with a pet, you will need to pay a small fee or use your Amtrak reward points to cover the charge.
 You may only bring one pet, and they must be no more than 20 pounds (as a combined weight with their carrier).

 You will also need to make a reservation for your pet, as there is a limit to how many are allowed per train.
 Take note: pets are not permitted in various areas of the train, such as sleeping or food service cars.
+All pets traveling on an Amtrak train will need to be up to date on their vaccinations, at least eight weeks old, and be comfortable staying in their carrier for the entire journey.

 Before traveling with your pet, you will also want to double-check that the train and route you are interested in allows pets, as some exceptions do not.
 You will also need to sign some paperwork before your trip as well.

-Are Pets Allowed on Buses?
+Are Dogs and Cats Allowed on Buses?

 Most of the time, whenever a bus allows a dog to ride, they will also let a cat ride—it helps that cats are smaller in size (compared to many dogs) and can better fit in carriers.
 That said, it’s best not to assume and still double-check your bus’s pet policy ahead of time.